 Plan Ahead:

-Check the weather forecast, pack plenty of water, and bring some snacks to keep energy levels up during your hike.
+keep energy levels up during your hike.
 The mountains can get very, very hot during summer, so plan accordingly.
 We tend to save our hikes for mornings and later in the day.
 Noon is not a good time.

 Stay on the Marked Trails:

-The urge to explore off the beaten path is strong!
-But, it's smarter to stick to the marked trails.
-Think of the mountains as a giant puzzle - going off-track could lead to a real-life version of being lost in the bush.
+smarter to stick to the marked trails.
+The mountains are vast and it's easy to get lost.
 Our native bush, flowers and animals will thank you for it too!

 Inform Someone of Your Plans: